PanoLAM: Large Avatar Model for Gaussian Full-Head Synthesis from One-shot Unposed Image: Experiments

-\paragraph{\textbf{Analysis of Feature Sampling and Aggregation Mechanism from Spherical Triplane.}} We analyze the feature aggregation mechanism from the spherical triplane of SphereHead to explore a better knowledge distillation strategy.
+We analyze the feature aggregation mechanism from the spherical triplane of SphereHead to explore a better knowledge distillation strategy.
 In Fig.~\ref{fig:analyse_sphere_tri_agg}, we cast rays and visualize the aggregation weights of each sampled feature in the original ray marching.
 We plot 4 curves showing the weight values of 4 casting rays.
-As shown in the figure, multiple peaks occur near the geometry surface hit by each ray, indicating that we need to sample and aggregate multiple points on a ray to fetch valuable features from the spherical triplane fully.
-Moreover, each weight curve appears to be a different weight function, indicating that we cannot apply the same manual weight functions, e.g., a Gaussian distribution, for each ray.
+Two phenomena occur as in the figure.
+Firstly, multiple peaks occur near the geometry surface hit by each ray, indicating that we need to sample and aggregate multiple points on a ray to fetch valuable features from the spherical triplane fully.
+Secondly, each weight curve appears to be a different weight function, indicating that we cannot apply the same manual weight functions, e.g., a Gaussian distribution, for each ray.
 Thereafter, we propose to leverage learnable MLPs to learn the feature aggregation function from large-scale data.
 Experimental results in the ablation study validate such a finding and the effectiveness of our design.